 Dementia affects over 7 million people in Western Europe only.
 There is currently no cure that can slow down or stop the course of these diseases, and the development of new treatments is hampered by the difficulty in identifying the correct type of dementia at an early stage.
 This difficulty is partly due to the fact that a large amount of information, such as multiple images of the brain, needs to be analysed before making a diagnosis.
 The goal of this project is to automatically locate and characterise the typical areas of different dementia stages and syndromes by jointly exploiting the structural and functional information provided during MRI and PET examinations.
 This project will lead to the definition of abnormality maps summarising the pathology’s topographical distribution in the brain.
 The estimated abnormality information will help distinguish between dementia subtypes by providing both qualitative and quantitative information.
 It will i) help clinicians in their diagnosis by highlighting, in a data-driven fashion, the pathological areas obtained from the individual PET and MRI data, and ii) provide quantitative, voxel-based, abnormality scores that can be used as input for computer-assisted diagnosis (CAD) tools for the automatic discrimination between dementia stages and subtypes.

 The classifier used in this work has been implemented as part of a broader effort of the Aramis Lab meant to develop a framework for transparent and reproducible evaluation of classification algorithms.
-In this context, I participate to the supervision of a PhD student, whose thesis objective is to develop and validate new machine learning approaches that can integrate data from multiple neuroimaging modalities (MRI and PET) in order to predict the evolution of patients from the earliest stages of Alzheimer’s disease.
-Preliminary results obtained with the classification framework that he developed have been presented at the MICCAI workshop on Machine Learning for Medical Imaging (paper, code) .
-The classification tools are available in Clinica, an open-source software platform for clinical neuroscience research studies developed by the Aramis Lab, to which I contribute, mainly by participating to the management of the project and to the writing of the documentation.
-I also co-supervise an engineer who develops software tools to process multi-modal medical images, with a specific focus on PET and MRI data.
+In this context, I participated to the supervision of a PhD student, whose thesis objective was to develop and validate new machine learning approaches that can integrate data from multiple neuroimaging modalities (MRI and PET) in order to predict the evolution of patients from the earliest stages of Alzheimer’s disease (paper, code).
+The classification tools are available in Clinica, an open-source software platform for clinical neuroscience research studies developed by the Aramis Lab that I co-coordinate.
+During this postdoc I also co-supervised an engineer who developed a pipeline for the analysis of PET data on the cortical surface (paper, doc).